 Figure 23: The two blue wires.
 Both ends of these blue wires would ideally be connected to a button.
 Repeat the previous four steps to create two more buttons.
 The reason that there is only one wire on the positive rail even though there are three buttons is because you can share the positive wire among all the buttons.
-The reset button should be attached to pin "D32" on the ESP32.
-The drill button should be attached to pin "D34" on the ESP32.

 Something worth noting, the connections on the left side of the board lead to nowhere, I just needed a place to put them so they wouldn't go everywhere.